 Description: This project creates a trail corridor along inactive portions of the Mohawk, Adirondack, and Northern Railroad and the Lowville Beaver River Railroad.
 The corridor will feature multi-use trails along both sides of the rail line which can support walking, cycling, running, skating, and other activities.
 The existing rail ties will also be repurposed to use for rail bikes.
 This project creates a regional tourism corridor by connecting local destinations, including the Lowville Depot and a farmer’s market to be created along the trail, to destinations in nearby Carthage and Croghan.
 It also involves the restoration of the original Lowville Depot as well as the construction of a roundhouse and turntable to display a historic steam locomotive.

-Thank you to all those who joined us at the Downtown Revitalization Conversation at Food Truck Fridays, August 27th, 2021 from 5:30 - 8:30pm!
-The community came together at Food Truck Friday at the Lewis County Fairgrounds in Lowville to review and discuss the Village of Lowville Downtown Revitalization Initiative Application and learn more about its potential impact to the region.
+Thank you to all those who joined us at the Downtown Drinks & Dreams event, July 13, 2022!
+The downtown Lowville business and building owners came together at the 1812 House review and discuss the Village of Lowville Downtown Revitalization Initiative Projects and learn more about its potential impact to the village.